apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    :reloadable:
    :overridable:

-   The total number of connection attempts allowed to a parent cache before Traffic Server bypasses the parent or fails the request
-   (depending on the ``go_direct`` option in the :file:`parent.config` file).
+   The total number of connection attempts for a specific transaction allowed to a parent cache before Traffic Server bypasses the parent or fails the request (depending on the ``go_direct`` option in the :file:`parent.config` file).

 .. ts:cv:: CONFIG proxy.config.http.parent_proxy.per_parent_connect_attempts INT 2
    :reloadable:

-   The total number of connection attempts allowed per parent, if multiple parents are used.
+   The total number of connection attempts allowed per parent for a specific transaction, if multiple parents are used.

 .. ts:cv:: CONFIG proxy.config.http.parent_proxy.connect_attempts_timeout INT 30
    :reloadable: